DMIT-2018/DMIT-2018.github.io/exercises/reports/install_ssdt.md

 6. Create your report.
 7. Open a web page which will display your report.
 8. The ReportViewer control will not be visible in your Toolbox until you have a report .rdlc file in your project.
 You will get two new groups in the Toolbox.
 You will find the ReportViewer control under the Microsoft Report Viewer 2012.
+    - **Note:** If you do not see the ReportViewer control in your Toolbox, you will need to manually add the following register directive just under the page directive on your .aspx page: `<%@ Register Assembly="Microsoft.ReportViewer.WebForms" Namespace="Microsoft.Reporting.WebForms" TagPrefix="rsweb" %>`
     - ![](./media/image12.png)
 9. Create an ODS to point to your BLL method which produces the POCO for your report.
 10. Drag a ReportViewer control from Microsoft Report Viewer 2012 onto your web page.
 The following image show the setup for the ReportViewer control.
 Type in the parameter details for the ReportViewer control following the path in the image below.